michaeljohns2/CommunityTable/README.md

 - Architecture

 ## Whole Team Relative Size Estimating Activity
 We used the online tool [Pointing Poker](https://www.pointingpoker.com).
-After filling a PBI's Definition of Ready and discussing a few details, *only* the development team estimated the relative size of that PBI.
+After filling a PBI's Definition of Ready and discussing a few details, the development team estimated the relative size of that PBI.
 The high and low votes got a chance to share their reasoning.
 If a consensus was not reached, a second vote was taken.
 Convergence happened each time and the story points were recorded.

+## Rationale for Backlog Order
+The backlog is ordered by value generated to our stakeholders, namely Community Table TN (the first customer for our open source products).
+Here are the first 10 product backlog items along with their key value propositions listed.
+These pbis have been groomed to represent excellent users stories within our team Definition of Ready and have been estimated by the development team. _Note: this is a snapshot as of 31 OCT 2016 and should not be used for any live data needs._

+1. Site landing page {8 pts} ==> As site owner, I want a compelling landing page so that Community Table can be found by people online and they can learn about our mission and services.
+2. Member email signup {5 pts} ==> As a member I want to register for the Community Table email list so that I can receive news and updates.
+3. Welcome email on Member signup {5 pts} ==> As site owner, I want members to receive a welcome email when they sign-up, so that they know that we received their email address and so we can provide them with additional Community Table information.
+4. Member unsubscribe email address {3 pts} ==> As a member, I want emails from CommunityTable to include an unsubscribe link, so I can remove myself from future mailings.
+5. 'About' content {2 pts} ==> As site owner, I want a page that communicates the mission of Community Table and provides visitors with key information so that they can better understand our vision and know who to contact to get involved.
+6. Admin portal (login required) {8 pts} ==> As a admin I want to log in to an administrative portal so that I can perform functions that should be restricted to admins.
+7. Admin list Member emails {3 pts} ==> As site owner, I want to be able to communicate to members via the email list, so that I can keep them informed about Community Table.
+8. Admin create blog entry {13 pts} ==> As site owner, I want to post a variety of articles about events, outcomes, and needs so that community members can be inspired and informed.
+9. Admin delete blog entry {5 pts} ==> As site owner, I want to be able to delete previously created blog entries, so that I can remove older content or modify posts.
+10. Public view blog entries {8 pts} ==> As a member, I want to view a list of all blog entries, ordered by date, newest to oldest.

 ###### Built with love in Austin, Boston, Washington D.C., San Francisco, Rhode Island...